 In July 2002, the Company consummated the sale of MTS Components (previously included in the network development services segment) and incurred a loss on disposal of approximately \$16.0 million (net of an income tax benefit of \$8.6 million).
 Proceeds from the sale were approximately \$32.0 million and consisted of approximately \$20.0 million in cash and \$12.0 million of notes receivable.
 The notes are comprised of: a \$5.6 million note, secured by the working capital of the sold operations payable through January 2003; and a \$6.4 million unsecured note guaranteed by certain stockholders of the purchaser, which bears interest at a rate of 10% and is due in July 2003.
-As of December 31, 2002, approximately \$0.5 million remains outstanding under the secured note and the entire amount remains outstanding under the unsecured note.
+As of December 31, 2002, approximately \$0.5 million remains outstanding under the unsecured note.